roboconf/roboconf.github.io/en/user-guide/plugin-puppet.md

 ## Best Practices and Examples

+The configuration for the Puppet plug-in must be a valid [Puppet module](http://docs.puppetlabs.com/learning/modules1.html).
 This page will be updated to illustrate the good practices to write a suitable Puppet module for Roboconf.